 - Multiple potty chairs.
 Your child is more likely to remember to use the potty if he can see it.
 Put potty chairs in multiple locations.

 - Encourage fluid consumption.
 The more your child drinks, the more frequently your child can practice potty skills.

 - Time-ins.
 Be generous with physical affection and reassurance.
 Potty training can be discouraging.
-Let your child know that you love her and have confidence that she will eventually succeed.
+Let kids know that you love them and have confidence that they will eventually succeed.

-This potty training method is for children over 30 months who have used the potty several times with parental assistance (Schmidt 2004a).
+These potty training techniques are for children over 30 months who have used the potty several times with parental assistance (Schmidt 2004a).
 The method is based on the premise that kids dislike wetting themselves.
 Let them run around naked for a few hours, and they will figure out by themselves when to use the potty.